unattended-backpack/clay/docs/WORKFLOW_TESTING.md

 #   BUILD_IMAGE=unattended/petros:latest
 BUILD_IMAGE=unattended/petros:latest

-# The name of the DigitalOcean registry to publish the built image to.
+# The name of the DigitalOcean registry to publish any built images to.
 DO_REGISTRY_NAME=sigil

-# The username of the Docker Hub account to publish the built image to.
+# The username of the Docker Hub account to publish any built images to.
 DH_USERNAME=unattended
 EOF